4.9

 • Contributed to the development of new guest service initiatives, resulting in a 10% rise in repeat business.

-• Company: Include the hotel's name to contextualize your experience.
+• Company: Include the hotel, resort, or hospitality employer name to give your experience context.

 Takeaway